 Could have, should have, would have

 When you are frequently living in the past wondering what you could have or should have done, it’s self-defeating and a drain on your energy.
-It takes time away from moving you forward towards what you really want to accomplish.
+It takes time and energy away from moving towards what you really want.

 Instead of focusing on the past, ask yourself how you will be the next time a similar situation comes up, so you may do better in the future.

 You may have to drop the behaviour of living in the past hundreds of times before it goes away.
 Once you are aware of this habit and you catch yourself dwelling on past, negative experiences, change your thoughts to something positive.
 Don’t judge yourself for having this habit.

 Over time you will train your mind to be more in the present.